ianneilsen/inag/django-security-checks.md

-	Check for x-forward headers from http to https we can fake Host header if django allows this html file inculsions using the django media or user-upload content
+	Check for x-forward headers from http to https we can fake Host header if django allows this html file inculsions using the django media or user-upload content It was discovered that Django incorrectly handled the default 404 page.
+A remote attacker could use this issue to spoof content using a malicious UR

 file inclusions
 code sanity - python code checkers/fuzzers
 server setup/config checks